Banff in September: Weather, Fall Tips & Things to Do

 Larch Valley, nestled within the stunning Moraine Lake region, comes alive in September as the needles of the subalpine larch trees transform into a vibrant golden hue.
 This natural spectacle, known as the “larch season” or “larch madness” draws hikers and photographers alike to witness the breathtaking fall foliage display.

-As one of the best Moraine Lake hikes, the trail begins at the Moraine Lake parking lot.
+As one of the best Moraine Lake hikes, the Larch Valley Trail begins at the Moraine Lake parking lot.
 As you ascend through the forested path, you’ll soon be surrounded by a sea of golden larch trees contrasting against the rugged mountain terrain, creating a surreal and picturesque landscape.

 As you continue your ascent towards Sentinel Pass, the trail becomes more challenging but also more rewarding.
 The panoramic views from the pass are nothing short of spectacular, with the Valley of the Ten Peaks below.
 The golden larches provide a stunning backdrop to this already awe-inspiring vista.